 Mobile Optin Offer Creation

-When it’s time to create you offer, remember that you’re building a relationship, hopefully for the long term, so avoid being too pushy or aggressive.
+When it’s time to create your offer, remember that you’re building a relationship, hopefully for the long term, so avoid being too pushy or aggressive.
 Instead, start the relationship right by getting personal.

 OptinMonster’s Smart Tags feature lets you use people’s names in optin forms (if you have that information from another source such as your email newsletter).
 That’s guaranteed to get their attention.
 Here’s an example of Smart Tags in action on a mobile optin:

 If you want to grow a strong mobile optin list, consider running contests and promotions.
 These are proven to attract attention.
 To make your offers even more enticing, make them exclusive.
 Mobile-only offers will enable you to build a mobile list which opens the door to other forms of marketing with SMS and push messaging.

 Tips for Better Mobile CTAs